Jenniferry0701/personal-website/index.md

 ---
 layout: default
 ---

-## About Me
+## About me

 <img class="profile-picture" src="image.jpg">

 Hi!
-I'm Yujia, an incoming first year Ph.D. student in Computer Science at Brown University.
-I was an undergrad at Georgia Institute of Technology, where I was fortunate to be advised by Dr. Diyi Yang.
+I'm Yujia.
+I'm a first year Ph.D. student in Computer Science at Brown University, advised by [Harini Suresh](https://harinisuresh.com/).
+Previously, I did my undergrad at Georgia Institute of Technology, where I was advised by [Diyi Yang](https://cs.stanford.edu/~diyiy/).

-## Research Interest

-My research interests center on investigating the limits of AI systems and building ML-based sociotechnical systems for marginalized communities.
+My research investigates the social impacts of AI systems through a sociotechnical perspective.
+I focus on co-designing grassroots, participatory, commuity-driven AI-based systems that are developed with and owned by marginalized communities.
+Currently, I am exploring the intersection of AI and Journalism, especially in ways to improve and shift mainstream narratives that perpetuate systemic inequalities.

 ## Publications